With the rise of information revolution and the use of computers, there is a need for complete use of artificial intelligence.

 The use of artificial intelligence by major companies

-As one might expect, there is fierce competition for dominance amidst instances of cooperation within this new field, with the forerunners including Google, Facebook, Amazon, IBM, and Tesla.
-All of whom are doing very new and exciting things with it.
+As one might expect, there is fierce competition for dominance amidst cooperation within this new field such as Google, Facebook, Amazon, IBM, and Tesla.

 Google, in collaboration with multiple institutions including the Carnegie Mellon University is attempting to pioneer self-driving cars and streamlined traffic controls with incredible success.